 In paper chromatography, the stationary phase is a thin strip of absorbent paper, which is cut to fit inside a container that holds the mobile phase (Figure 1).
 A pencil line is ruled across the bottom of the paper to mark where the sample will be placed - this is called the origin.
 Pen or ink should not be used to mark the origin because inks will separate and contaminate the sample.
-The sample is placed on the paper and standards of known identity can also be added to help identify the substances in the sample.
+Standards of known identity can also be placed on the paper to help identify the substances in the sample.
 In Figure 1 the standards are marked A, B and C.

 The mobile phase is added to the container so that it sits below the origin line.
-The paper is then placed into the container and left to adsorb the mobile phase.
+The paper is then placed into the container and left to absorb the mobile phase.
 The sample travels up the piece of paper, separating into its components.

-Components of the sample that have a strong affinity for the stationary phase move slowly.
+Components of the sample that have a strong affinity to the stationary phase move slowly.
 On the resulting chromatogram, they have not moved far from the origin.
-Components that have a higher affinity for the mobile phase move faster.
+Components that have a higher affinity to the mobile phase move faster.
 On the resulting chromatogram, they have moved further and are located closer to the solvent front (Figure 1).